 Code of Conduct

 The Corporate Governance, Ethical Standards and Code of Business Ethics Handbook, or CG Handbook, is a set of guidelines defining the standards of good business ethics to which PTT’s employees are required to adhere.
 The CG Handbook covers good corporate governance practices and provides clear explanations of shareholders’ rights, responsibility to stakeholders, and transparent disclosure of information and responsibilities of the Board of Directors, including guidelines for the Business Code of Conduct and Ethics.
-It extends to cover legal compliance; international human rights principles; political contributions; interests and conflicts of interest; confidentiality and use of insider information; treatment of customers and consumers; treatment of business competitors; procurement and treatment of suppliers; community, social and environmental responsibility; treatment of employees; treatment of creditors; internal controls and auditing; receiving and offering customary gifts, assets, or other benefits; safety, health and the environment; intellectual property and use of information technology; and grievances related to corporate governance.
-All employees must sign an acknowledgment of the CG Handbook in order to demonstrate a commitment to embracing and applying best practices.
+It extends to cover legal compliance; international human rights principles; political contributions; interests and conflicts of interest; confidentiality and use of insider information; treatment of customers and consumers; treatment of creditors; procurement and treatment of suppliers; community, social and environmental responsibility; treatment of employees; treatment of creditors; internal controls and auditing; receiving and offering customary gifts, assets, or other benefits; safety, health and the environment; intellectual property and use of information technology; and grievances related to corporate governance.
+Currently, PTT revised the CG Handbook to include an additional requirement on insider trading, money-laundering, and gift giving in compliance with the No Gift Policy.
+All Board of Directors, executives and employees must sign an acknowledgment of the CG Handbook in order to demonstrate a commitment to embracing and applying best practices.
 In this way, the CG Handbook acts as a disciplinary guideline for all employees to strictly adhere to.

 It is not PTT’s policy to provide financial support to any political party.
 PTT is transparent in providing charitable donations and sponsorships, as stipulated in its anti-corruption measures covering the formulation and review of anti-corruption policies, internal audit reporting, relevant performance reviews, corruption risk assessments and appropriate reviews of anti-corruption measures.
 PTT actively communicates with stakeholder groups in order to prevent potential incidents of corruption in the organization and to build trust amongst external parties who can be confident in the organization’s reputation for transparency.